Jo Jin-ho (footballer): Konyaspor

 On 16 July 2025, Jo signed a two-year contract with Süper Lig club Konyaspor.
-On 22 September, he came on as a 68th minute substitute in a 3–1 loss to Galatasaray, making his Süper Lig debut.
+On 22 September, he came on as a 68th-minute substitute in a 3–1 loss to Galatasaray, making his Süper Lig debut.
 On 22 October, he made his first start at the Süper Lig in a 2–0 loss to Beşiktaş.
+On 1 May 2026, he scored his first goal for Konyaspor in a 3–2 loss to Çaykur Rizespor.

 International career

 Jo has represented South Korea from under-14 to under-17 level.

 Style of play

-A technically gifted player, Jo has been likened to former Spanish international David Silva for his dribbling ability and range of passes.
+Jo is considered to be a technically gifted player, has been likened to former Spanish international David Silva for his dribbling ability and range of passes.